 Quickstart and a first QMCPACK calculation¶

-In case you are keen to get started, this section describes how to quickly build and run QMCPACK on a standard UNIX or Linux-like system.
-The autoconfiguring build system usually works without much fuss on these systems.
+In case you are keen to get started, this section describes how to quickly build and run a first QMCPACK calculation on a standard UNIX or Linux-like system.
+The build system usually works without much fuss on these systems.
 If C++, MPI, BLAS/LAPACK, FFTW, HDF5, and CMake are already installed, QMCPACK can be built and run within five minutes.
-For supercomputers, cross-compilation systems, and other computer clusters, the build system might require hints on the locations of libraries and which versions to use, typical of any code; see Obtaining, installing, and validating QMCPACK.
+For supercomputers, cross-compilation systems, and some computer clusters, the build system might require hints on the locations of libraries and which versions to use, typical of any code; see Obtaining, installing, and validating QMCPACK.
 Installation instructions for common workstations and supercomputers includes complete examples of installations for common workstations and supercomputers that you can reuse.

 To build QMCPACK: